 The disabled areas of the screen will appear grayed out and will not respond to any touches.

 To exit Guided Access, triple-click the Home button.
 Enter the correct Passcode or scan with Touch ID to exit.

 Why Did You Disable Your Touchscreen?

 Whether your touchscreen is experiencing ghost touch problems or you need to shoot underwater video flawlessly, disabling touchscreen temporarily can help with a lot of different problems.
-If you’re a parent looking to lock down access to your mobile phone, you might as well check out our excellent guide to parental controls.
+If the problem bothering you is phone display flickering, we have a few fixes for it.